SeanCarroll1/Hackerrank-Problems/README.md

 # Hackerrank-Problems

-Problems solved on Hackerrank
+A website were DEVELOPERS can Practice, Compete, Find Jobs.

+The HackerRank Community is the largest learning and competition community for programmers.

-A collection of problems solved on https://www.hackerrank.com primarily solved in Java.
+This Repository is a collection of problems solved on https://www.hackerrank.com, these problems are primarily solved in Java.